 Although we hadn’t moved to a foreign country, Scott and I had a bit of culture shock when we relocated, back in 80’s, from Wisconsin to North Carolina.
 There were so many different ways of doing things, saying things and a zillion crazy things those southern folks ate.
-The flour was different, barbecue was vinegar-based, kids drank tea instead of milk (horrors!) and the variety of peas and beans had my head spinning.
+The flour was different, barbecue was vinegar-based, kids drank sweet tea instead of milk (horrors for a Dairy State girl) and the variety of peas and beans had my head spinning.
 That’s just to mention a few of the anomalies (to us) we encountered.

 Black-eyed peas a “must” for New Year’s

 Let’s just say we felt a little out of place, and when New Year’s rolled around that first year, there were more strange things to learn.
 “I’m fixin’ a new black-eyed pea recipe for New Year’s”.
 “We’re going to mama’s for New Year’s – can’t wait for her black-eyed peas”.
 “Did you get your black-eyed peas for New Year’s yet?”
 What???

 I quickly learned that eating black-eyed peas for New Year’s was a legendary tradition that dated back to the Civil War.
 The story’s told that, during General Sherman’s March in 1864, the Union Army raided the Confederates’ food supplies but left peas and pork.
 They thought these rations were for the animals rather than for human consumption.
 Those supplies ended up as the very thing that got the Southern soldiers through that cold, rough winter.
 Hence black-eyed peas evolved over the years into a representation of good luck.